gkbrasselle/DS4002CS3/README.md

                 -"epoch_results_v4.csv" --> a csv file containing the epoch number, the image filepath, the true class of the image, the predicted class of the image, and the confidence level of the guess

-    **Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project**
+    **3. Data Appendix Project 3.pdf --> Data Appendix for all variables in the dataset used for project**

-    **"haarcascade_frontalface_default.xml" --> contains documentation for Haar Cascade facial encodings.
+    **4. "haarcascade_frontalface_default.xml" --> contains documentation for Haar Cascade facial encodings.
 This is used for facial identification in the "STEP4-keras_recognition.ipynb" file**

 2. SCRIPTS